Last Updated on

 What do Shih Tzu Yorkies look like?

-Your full grown Shorkie will be 7 to 15lbs in weight, and 6 to 14 inches in height.
+As mentioned above a full-grown Shorkie will be 5 to 15 lbs in weight and 6 to 14 inches in height.

 What Care is Required for a Shorkie?